 - Gender Training for Senior Managers

-For this assignment, KIT reviewed, adapted and revised CIMMYT’s initial curricula for its Gender Capacity Strengthening Programme and developed a conceptual framework of gender in agriculture research for development.
-KIT adopted a multi-faceted, adult-centred learning approach that draws on CIMMYT experiences with integrating gender in agriculture research for development, particularly those from participants.
+For this assignment, KIT reviewed, adapted and revised CIMMYT’s initial curricula for its Gender Capacity Strengthening Programme.
+We developed a conceptual framework of gender in agriculture research for development.
+And we adopted a multi-faceted, adult-centred learning approach that draws on CIMMYT experiences with integrating gender in agriculture research for development.

-The project increased the capacity of CIMMYT staff to design and implement gender responsive agriculture research for development so that its technologies address the needs of both women and men farmers and that they equitably benefit both.
+The project increased the capacity of CIMMYT staff to design and implement gender-responsive agriculture research for development so that its technologies address the needs of both women and men farmers and that they benefit both equally.

 Watch this testimonial to the CIMMYT Gender Capacity Strengthening Programme!